wandyezj/wandyezj.github.io/docs/_posts/2023-07-15-influences.md

 ---
 layout: post
-title: "Family"
+title: "Influences"
 date: 2023-07-15
 00:00:00 -0700
 tags: reflection
 ---

-I think it's useful to reflect on where we come from, and the influences that lead us to our present selves.
+I think it's useful to reflect on the influences that lead us to our present selves.

-This is a rather long work in progress that attempts to critically evaluate the influence of my upbringing on my present self by taking a look at my parents influence.
+This is a long personal work in progress that attempts to evaluate the influences of my early years.

-My parents are one of my greatest influences.
-Many people have played a deep role shaping me: leaders in my scout troop, middle school teachers, wonderful teachers in High School, professors in college, authors I've read, strangers, close friends, and most importantly my partner.
-However, my interactions with these influences is fundamentally shaped by the influence of my parents.
+Many people have played a deep role shaping me: my parents, leaders in my scout troop, middle school teachers, wonderful teachers in high school, professors in college, authors I've read, strangers, close friends, and most importantly my partner.

+## Parents

+My interactions with other influences is fundamentally shaped by the influence of my parents.

+Viewpoints & Beliefs

 Most would probably not consider my parents or my upbringing 'normal', but growing up it was normal to me - it was other families that seemed odd.
 What's normal depends on where you are coming from.